eklem/onetimepadjs/README.md

 // Returns plaincode string from text.
 ```

+Converts plaintext to plaincode.
+Plaincode is just numbers, and not encrypted.
+It's a step that uses a conversion table to change the text, numbers and emojis into numbers, which makes it possible to do one-time-pad encryption.

 ### plaincodeToText
 ```javaScript
 plaincodeToText(plaincode, conversionLanguage, codebook)
 // Returns text string from plaincode string.
 ```

+Converts plaincode back to plaintext.

 ### createOnetimePad
 ```javaScript